 - Scalability: Modern DBMS solutions offer scalable architectures to handle growing data volumes in warehouses

-Data Quality:
+Data quality

 This involves establishing comprehensive data governance policies and standards that define data quality metrics, ownership, and maintenance procedures.
-By prioritizing data quality, businesses can build a solid foundation for trustworthy insights and decision-making.
+By prioritizing data quality, businesses build a solid foundation for trustworthy insights and decision-making.

 As data volumes continue to grow exponentially, managing this growth while maintaining mining performance becomes increasingly challenging.
 To address this, many organizations are turning to cloud-based solutions that offer flexible storage and computing resources.

-Skill Gap:
+Skill gap

 Developing expertise in both data warehousing and mining techniques is a significant challenge for many organizations.
 To address this, companies should invest in comprehensive training programs for their data professionals, covering both technical skills and business acumen.